 In acute lymphoblastic leukaemia, the bone marrow makes too many lymphoid blast cells.
 These lymphoblast cells are immature and are unable to grow into normal lymphocytes.

 There are 2 main types of acute lymphoblastic leukaemia.
 These are called T cell and B cell.
-The group explains if the leukaemia is mostly made up of T or B lymphoblasts.
+The type explains if the leukaemia is mostly made up of T or B lymphoblasts.
 These cells are shown on the diagram above.

 Doctors might also classify your child’s leukaemia further, depending on other factors, like genetic changes in the leukaemia cells.
 Ask them to explain to you exactly what type of ALL your child has.